mothership-ec/mothership/README.md

 All you need to do now is:

-1. Edit <a href="app/site/src/Epos/Branch/SampleBranch.php">this file</a> so that it applies to your shop (if you rename the class, be sure search for it in the <a href="">service container</a> and rename it there too).
+1. Edit <a href="app/site/src/Epos/Branch/SampleBranch.php">this file</a> so that it applies to your shop.
+1. The `SampleBranch` class is called in the <a href="app/site/src/Bootstrap/Services.php">service container</a>, so if you have renamed it, you will need to rename it there too (and add any additional branches you have created).
 1. Set the URL you want to use to access the EPOS system in your browser in the `epos.yml` config file.
 1. Add some users to the <a href="app/site/src/Epos/UserGroup/ShopStaff.php">Shop Staff</a> group in the admin panel.